networkservicemesh/nsm-operator/README.md

 ## Install

-At this point the installation is via the manifest below
+At this point to install the operator it's enough to apply the manifest below:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: apps/v1